 This is a perfectly acceptable level.
 Another thing I liked about this radio headset for mowing is that it comes with a built-in AM/FM radio.
 I find it boring and even more tiring when I am working in my yard with just the sound of my tools keeping me company.
 This is why I am glad that the 3M WorkTunes has a built-in radio.

 I can listen to my favorite radio programs while I keep my yard in check.
-It offers the best of both worlds.
+It offers the top-tier of both worlds.
 I also like the Audio Assist feature.
 This allows me to save up to 50 preset radio stations and simplify cycling through them while looking for something to listen to.
 The audio assistant can also warn you when the batteries are running low.

 Another great thing about it is that when I find that there is nothing to listen to on the radio, I can plug these lawn mowing radio headphones into my smartphone and listen to my saved music and/or audiobooks.
 I sometimes prefer listening to audiobooks while doing manual labor as it helps sharpen my mind.